Seven of The Best Gold Tip Arrows

 If You're Buying Shafts...

 Above, I wrote about how the Hunter XTs, the Hunter PROs, and the Velocity arrows all have "shaft only" versions you can buy.
-If you decide to go that route—and many hunters and archers do, so you should definitely give it a shot—there's one item you should look into: Gold Tip Arrow Adhesive.
+If you decide to go that route—and many hunters and archers do—there's one item you may want to look into: Gold Tip Arrow Adhesive.
 Many archers choose to fletch their own arrows, and to do that, you need a very reliable glue.
-This is much, much stronger than regular super glue, and it dries VERY quickly.
+We've found this to be much stronger than regular super glue, and it dries VERY quickly.
 You can use it with inserts and fletchings.
 It's not perfect, but it's very strong.

 Before You Go...